lix-project/lix-website/content/team.md

 These declarations were last updated on **Mar 16th, 2026**, and are believed to be up-to-date to the current date.
 If the bolded date is more than 56 days in the past, feel free to reach out via our [community channels](/community) to request these declarations be updated.

+## Many thanks

+We wish to express our gratitude towards all people who helped out with this project, all former team members and Lix founding members.

+- Rebecca Turner / wiggles / 9999years
+- puck
+- Irenes
+- Lily Foster